Jaanuszek/Starlink-tracker/README.md

 ### Libcurl build

-In case of libcurl erros, download it and build it yourself.
+In case of libcurl errors, download it and build it yourself.

 Download it from here [curl github](https://github.com/curl/curl) and then unzip/untar it.
-Then use this command (make sure you have openssl!) and change the paths to match the location of the files on your computer.
+Then use this command (make sure you have OpenSSL!) and change the paths to match the location of the files on your computer.

 ``` cmake
 cmake -B build -G "Visual Studio 17 2022" -A x64 -DCMAKE_BUILD_TYPE=Release -DBUILD_SHARED_LIBS=OFF -DCURL_STATICLIB=ON -DCURL_USE_LIBPSL=OFF -DCURL_USE_OPENSSL=ON -DOPENSSL_ROOT_DIR="C:\Program Files\OpenSSL-Win64" -DOPENSSL_INCLUDE_DIR="PATH_TO_OPENSSL_INCLUDE_DIR" -DOPENSSL_CRYPTO_LIBRARY="PATH_TO_OPENSSL_LIBCRYPTO_LIB" -DOPENSSL_SSL_LIBRARY="PATH_TO_OPENSSL_LIBSSL_LIB"